Our commitment to Schizophrenia

 - loss of motivation

-Numerous misconceptions exist around this condition – for example, schizophrenia doesn’t cause someone to be violent and people with schizophrenia do not have a split personality.
+Numerous misconceptions exist around this condition – for example, people with schizophrenia do not have a split personality.

 Schizophrenia statistics in the UK and around the world